torchbox/wagtail-wordpress-import/README.md

 - `-a` can be used to specify the Wagtail App where you have created your Wagtail Page model.
 The default is `pages` when it's not specified.
 - `-t` can be used to limit the Wordpress page types to be imported.
 You can pass in a comma separated string of page types or just a single page type.
 The default is `page,post` if not specified.
 - `-s` can be used to specify the status of pages you want to import.
 You can pass in a comma separated string of statuses or just a single status.
 The default is `publish,draft` if not specified.

-[View the import command source](wagtail_wordpress_import/management/commands/import_xml.py) to if you need to extend the command.

 ## Module documentation